pkboom/packer/readme.md

 - We also tell Packer to give the AMI we create some tags to be applied when it is created.

 - Tagging resources is super important in AWS to help search for resources, segment them (e.g. by environment), and for cost allocation and reporting.

+- launch_block_device_mappings > volume_size: set it to minimum.
+You can make it larger later for servers based off of this image

+# AMI(Amazon Machine Image)

+An image that is used to create an ec2 server.